lucianosabbatini/Machine-Learning-and-AI-world/README.md

-core of the persentation:
+Summarize:

-How to Stop Robots From Becoming Racist
+# How to Stop Robots From Becoming Racist

 As AI becomes more prevalent in our lives, it is important to address the issue of biased algorithms.
 While AI can be a useful tool, it can also reproduce historical racist biases.
 Researchers have found evidence of this in an experiment where AI systems were shown to discriminate against people of certain races.